 It's beyond the scope of this article for me to comment on the many pitfalls of that diet, but observe that even on the "non-fasting days", a moderately active woman would not be getting what she requires for optimal health and fertility - she would be at risk of malnutrition and a lowered metabolism.
 Then there's the "fasting" days.

-In the Lodz ghetto World War II in 1941, besieged Jews were allotted starvation rations of 500-1200 calories a day.
-At Treblinka death camp, 900 calories was scientifically determined to be the minimum necessary to sustain human functioning.
+In the Lodz ghetto World War II in 1941, besieged Jews were allotted starvation rations of 500-1200 calories a day (1).
+At Treblinka death camp, 900 calories was scientifically determined to be the minimum necessary to sustain human functioning (1).
 This is 100 calories more than the hCG diet, which is sadly endorsed as being doctor "prescribed and monitored" here in Australia.

 The 21-day hCG program costs in the vicinity of $800+, with the drops required for maintenance $90 for one month's supply.

 Don't diet.
-Especially if you're pregnant or nursing
+Especially if you're pregnant or breastfeeding.

-Instead of focusing on calories, I and a growing number of other non-diet practitioners educate people on ways to increase nutrient density, practicality and enjoyment of food.
+Instead of focusing on calories, I and a growing number of other non-diet practitioners educate people on ways to increase practicality and enjoyment of food whilst getting all the nutrients and health-generating things you need.
 Rather than focusing on restriction - which is what we do when we think "weight loss", I encourage you to focus on what you need to feel energised, satisfied and nourished - to focus on health, not weight.